alaa-wafiek/chocolate-sales-case-study/README.md

 - **Growth:** New Zealand showed the highest month-over-month revenue jump
 - **No Correlation:** Shipping more boxes ≠ higher revenue (Correlation ≈ -0.02)

+## Conclusion & Recommendations

+This project turned a raw sales dataset into a clear roadmap for better business decisions.
+Through SQL analysis and structured insights, we revealed:

+-  Jan, Jun, and Jul are peak revenue months — ideal for product launches
+-  A small number of reps and products drive a majority of revenue
+-  Australia and New Zealand show promising growth and deserve more investment
+- ⚠ A lack of correlation between boxes shipped and revenue challenges assumptions about volume-based selling

+### Recommendations:
+- Focus marketing and inventory on top 3 products
+- Reduce over-reliance on top salespeople by upskilling or hiring
+- Target high-growth regions (Australia, New Zealand) for campaigns
+- Use this dashboard/analysis as a template for future data-driven decisions